 We turn now to considering the impact of current and future radius measurements on the NS-matter EoS within our model-independent framework.
 We mainly impose these constraints as lower limits for the radius of stars with various masses, recalling that the upper limits we obtain for radii from our ensemble are typically more restrictive than those associated with various individual radius measurements.

 In this context, a particularly interesting result is the recent radius measurement of the most massive NS currently known, PSR J0740+6620, for which the NICER collaboration has presented two independent analyses \cite{Miller:2021qha,Riley:2021pdl}.
-We consider three lower limits for the radius of this star, 10.9, 11.4, and 12.2~km, which represent the minimum values of the 95\% and 68\% credible intervals of ref.~\cite{Riley:2021pdl} and the 68\% interval of ref.~\cite{Miller:2021qha}, respectively (note that a fourth lower limit of 11.1~km was already analyzed in Fig.~\ref{fig:NICERconstraintsTOV0onePanel}).
+We consider three lower limits for the radius of this star, 10.7, 11.4, and 12.2~km, which represent the minimum values of the 95\% and 68\% credible intervals of Ref.~\cite{Riley:2021pdl} and the 68\% interval of Ref.~\cite{Miller:2021qha}, respectively (note that a fourth lower limit of 11.1~km was already analyzed in Fig.~\ref{fig:NICERconstraintsTOV0onePanel}).
+These are by no means the only possible choices for the radius limits; we have chosen them merely as representative examples that have approximately equidistant spacing and correspond to lower limits (in decreasing order of confidence) resulting from usage of various analysis techniques.
 For the mass, we make the conservative choice \footnote{Using a higher value for the mass of PSR J0740+6620 would result in a more constrained EoS ensemble, mainly because some EoSs do not support NSs of such a higher mass.
 For this reason, a more conservative choice is using $M = 2M_{\odot}$ as the mass parameter.} of imposing these lower limits assuming $M = 2M_{\odot}$, approximately corresponding to the 68\% lower limit of the measured mass of PSR J0740+6620~\cite{Cromartie:2019kug,Fonseca:2021wxt} (and the value of $\mTOV$ we impose in our analysis), and use non-rotating stellar configurations \footnote{As shown in \cite{Riley:2021pdl,Miller:2021qha}, modeling PSR J0740+6620 as non-rotating induces at most an error of 0.2~km in radius for the stiffest EoSs, with softer EoSs showing smaller errors of 0.05~km.